Contrasting Waldencast Acquisition (NASDAQ:WALD) & e.l.f. Beauty (NYSE:ELF)

 |2.80

 e.l.f.
-Beauty has a consensus price target of $34.60, indicating a potential upside of 42.21%.
+Beauty has a consensus price target of $34.60, suggesting a potential upside of 42.21%.
 Given e.l.f.
-Beauty’s higher possible upside, analysts plainly believe e.l.f.
+Beauty’s higher probable upside, analysts clearly believe e.l.f.
 Beauty is more favorable than Waldencast Acquisition.

-94.9% of e.l.f.
-Beauty shares are owned by institutional investors.
-11.1% of e.l.f.
-Beauty shares are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

 Summary